DJ Envy: Career

 A native of Queens, New York City, DJ Envy, then called DJ Shrimp, was tutored and mentored by neighborhood acquaintance DJ Clue, who introduced him to the mixtape circuit in the mid-1990s.
 DJ Clue took him under his wing to assist in his success as a disc jockey.
 By the early 2000s, he was hosting commercials and exclusives for other established artists that include Hahflamez, Jay-Z, 50 Cent, and The Lox.
 He then was signed to DJ Clue's record label Desert Storm.
 In 2003, he released his debut studio album entitled The Desert Storm Mixtape: Blok Party, Vol. 1.

-DJ Envy's big break on the radio came when he began mixing once a month for Hot 97 show, "Takin' it to the Streets", hosted by Angie Martinez from 12 am to 4 am, but later filled in when Martinez became pregnant.
+DJ Envy began mixing once a month for Hot 97 show, "Takin' it to the Streets", hosted by Angie Martinez from 12 am to 4 am, but later filled in when Martinez became pregnant.
 He then co-hosted Hot 97's morning show with Miss Jones from 6 am to 10 am daily.
 His run on the morning show ended in July 2008 when Miss Jones moved to Philadelphia, Pennsylvania.
 DJ Envy spun on his own mix shows on Hot 97 called "The People's Mix" on Saturdays from 12 pm to 2 pm and "The People's Choice Hit List" on Sundays from 5 pm to 8 pm.
 He had a segment on Hot 97 titled "New at 2", where he played the newest hits from 2 pm to 2:30 pm.
 He previously hosted his own midday show on Power 105, before joining Charlamagne tha God and Angela Yee as co-hosts of The Breakfast Club.
 He currently hosts a weekly show on Sirius XM Radio's Hip-Hop Nation.

 On Monday, December 6, 2010, DJ Envy, Angela Yee, and Charlamagne tha God began hosting the morning show on Power 105 as The Breakfast Club.
 In September 2016, he voiced support for stop-and-frisk and later apologized after constant criticism.

 DJ Envy has made appearances on Juelz Santana's and Lloyd Banks's music video "Beamer Benz or Bentley" and various television shows, such as 106 & Park, Entourage, and Tha Corner, which he hosts on the Music Choice channel.
 He was featured in the 2006 film Blood of a Champion, credited as Shadow's enemy friend.
 He also appeared in documentary, The Raw Report: Gucci Mane.
 On March 21, 2010, DJ Envy took over as VJ of MTV2's Sucker Free Countdown.

 In early 2015, DJ Envy released single "Still A Fan", featuring recording artist, songwriter, and producer "Rico Love."
 In early 2017, DJ Envy and his wife, Gia Casey, began hosting a podcast named The Casey Crew that "explores the good, bad, ugly, and beauty of relationships and family".